 “He has gotten so many blood products, I can’t keep track of them,” Jordan said.
 “I can’t count on both my hands – and my feet – how many times he’s gotten blood or platelets.”

 People don’t realize that when you get sick, there are a lot of things you have to get blood for.
 They don’t realize how important it is to have people who do give blood.”

 Tristan is strong.
 He endured the chemotherapy, medicines to treat side effects, and physical therapy to relearn how to walk.
-Not long after the family moved to Grover last fall and Tristan began receiving treatment at Levine Children’s Hospital, he was declared in remission.
+Not long after the family moved to Grover last fall and Tristan began receiving treatment at Atrium Health's Levine Children’s, he was declared in remission.

 Though things are progressing well, Tristan’s fight isn’t over just yet.
 Now 4 years old, his mom administers chemo every day as they navigate the maintenance period of his disease.
 He still has drawers full of medications he has to take.
 And something as simple as a nosebleed can result in yet another blood transfusion.